rawrgulmuffins/GrownAssAdultBlog/content/python_module_scope.md

 The  `test_add_first_entry_to_ignore` test was failing because it was raising a ValueError from the combination `”9”` : `Test` already being present in the ignored dictionary.
 This baffled my mind.
 When I debugged the code I made sure that the record was deleted between the tests so I wasn’t pulling up previous test data.
 If I set the value of `.files_to_ignore` to an empty dictionary at the start of the test, the test would pass.
 I was so confused that you could have balanced a shoe on my head and I wouldn’t have noticed.

-Some experienced Python programmers will know what I did already.
-For the rest of us let’s walk through a code example that displays the mistake I made.
+At this point, some of you are going to be face palming.
+For everyone who's like me let’s walk through a code example to better dissect my shame.

     EMPTY_INDEX_RECORD = {"dates":[],
         "files_to_ignore":{}}